Insper/mlops/content/classes/07-lambda/sentiment_analysis.md

 !!! tip "Tip!"
     Here it is the repository of textblob: https://github.com/sloria/textblob

+!!! exercise "Question"
     Run this code locally and test it with other sentences.
 Then proceed to the next topic.